ayushsingh257/Cygnal/README.md

 Cygnal consists of a Next.js 14 frontend and a Flask-based backend.
 The platform follows modular microservice-style principles for each recon tool, supporting separation of concerns, ease of extension, and secure access control via JWT authentication and role-based privileges.

 ---
+## (As of Phase 34)

+🛠️ Admin Panel (User Management, Role Assignment) (Phase 31) Enables full user account management for administrators:
+View all registered users with username, role, and status Change roles (Analyst ⬄ Viewer ⬄ Admin) via dropdown selector Delete accounts with confirmation
+Self-protection logic: Admins cannot delete or downgrade themselves UI disables self-modification with tooltips explaining restrictions Changes immediately reflect in the database and frontend state 🔍 Custom Threat Intelligence Bridge/API (Phase 34) Adds a dedicated API for querying threat intelligence data:
+Allows admins to test lookups for IPs or hashes (e.g., 8.8.8.8) Returns mock data with tags, risk score, source, and related hashes Logs queries to the lookups table and session logs for audit and dashboard Integrated into the Admin Panel with a clear UI for testing Enhances security analysis with external threat intelligence capabilities

 ## (As of Phase 29)